 Compared to other common WordPress jobs, such as developers, designers, and content creators, the demand for WordPress project managers is relatively lower.

-This may be because many businesses and individuals who use WordPress to create their websites prefer to manage their projects themselves or work with freelancers who can provide specific services.
+This may be because many businesses and individuals who use WordPress to create their websites prefer to manage their projects or work with freelancers who can provide specific services.

 However, for larger and more complex WordPress projects, a skilled WordPress project manager can be invaluable in ensuring that the project runs smoothly and meets its objectives.